 There are a variety of hot springs to choose from, ranging from amusement parks to romantic resorts to low-key and free.

 There are resorts, hotels, and hostels suited to fit every traveler’s budget and style in Arenal and the nearby town of La Fortuna.

 3. Surf Anywhere!

 Costa Rica’s beaches offer various surfing options for every skill level, from beginner to award-winning professional.

 For the pros, I recommend visiting Roca Bruja (Witch’s Rock) in Guanacaste, Salsa Brava in the Caribbean coastal town of Puerto Viejo, or the epic 2 km wave in the southwest coastal town of Pavones.

 4. Go whitewater rafting on the Pacuare River

 Whitewater rafting in Costa Rica is best on the Pacuare River.
 Five hours raging down class 3, 4, and 5 rapids while howler monkeys holler at you from the treetops and jaguars, ocelots and sloths peek at you passing through densely vegetated gorges.

 Book your trip with an experienced company that employs professional guides and has excellent customer feedback.

 5. Coffee tour in the Central Valley

-A coffee tour is an educational and interesting way to learn more about that delicious crack-like drink that many of us depend on every day.
+A coffee tour is an educational and exciting way to learn more about that delicious crack-like drink that many depend on daily.